run2bizdocs/documentation/en-us/docs/4biz-helium/processes/service-level/use/service-level-agreement.md

 The system will show the contracts linked to the SLA in a Grid (with a treeview of Histories of the SLA, Title, Start Date, End Date, Evaluate On,	Status, Modified By, Modified On)

-The treeview  will show edscription, Scope, Default, Type and Priority, Time and Log data)
+The treeview  will show description, Scope, Default, Type and Priority, Time and Log data)

 ### Review SLA